Testing wave turbulence theory for Gross-Pitaevskii system: Discussion and conclusions

-We have also looked numerically at the probability density functions (PDFs) of the wave intensities, both using GPE simulations (directly) and WWTT (complimenting the WKE simulations with the analytical solution for the PDF obtained in \cite{Choi_2017}).
+We have also looked numerically at the probability density functions (PDFs) of the wave intensities, both using GPE simulations (directly) and the weak WT theory ({using} the analytical solution for the PDF obtained in \cite{Choi_2017}).
 Here as well, we have seen an excellent agreement for the early evolution up to $t \sim 30$ and, qualitatively, far beyond this time.
 In fact, in agreement with the theoretical predictions, the PDFs of the wave intensities tend to exponentially decreasing functions corresponding to Gaussian wave fields.
-At $t \sim 30$, the PDFs have practically attained the final exponential shape, and the only difference between the WWTT and the GPE results is that the PDFs obtained for the GPE have noisy tails due to insufficient averaging.
-It is important to emphasize that, in agreement with the theoretical predictions \cite{choi_2005b,Choi_2017,nazarenko2011wave}, the evolution toward Gaussianity occurs at the kinetic timescale (in our case $t\sim 15$) i.e. at the same characteristic time as the one for the spectrum evolution, rather than a much shorter timescale as one could naively believe.
-Note that evolution of the wave intensity PDF from deterministic to exponential in simulations of 2D GPE was previously observed in \cite{Chibbaro}, where it was reported that PDF evolution time is much faster than the one for the spectrum, which seems at odds with our findings.
-The contradictions seems to originate from the difference in the definition of the characteristic evolution time for the spectrum: in the present paper we define it as a time needed for the spectrum to experience order-one changes (specifically, for its maximum to become twice smaller) where as a much longer time needed for the spectrum to approach to thermodynamic equilibrium is discussed in \cite{Chibbaro}.
-Also, it is not clear if the simulations of \cite{Chibbaro} were in the WWT regime: evidence about smallness of nonlinearity and absence of the discretness effects was presented.
-We would also like to mention a previous study of a model 2D three-wave system \cite{Tanaka} where a comparison was made for the PDF and commulants obtained from a DNS and the numerics of the WWTT closure equations for these statistical objects (no analytical solution for the PDF was available at that time yet).
-They arrived at favourable conclusions for validity of the WWTT for the considered three-wave system.
+At $t \sim 30$, the PDFs have practically attained the final exponential shape, and the only difference between the weak WT theory and the GPE results is that the PDFs obtained for the GPE have noisy tails due to insufficient averaging.
+It is important to emphasize that, in agreement with the theoretical predictions \cite{choi_2005b,Choi_2017,nazarenko2011wave}, the evolution toward Gaussianity occurs at the kinetic timescale (in our case $t\sim 15$) i.e. at the same characteristic time as the one for the spectrum evolution, rather than a much shorter timescale.
+On the other hand, evolution of the wave intensity PDF from deterministic to exponential in simulations of 2D GPE was previously observed in \cite{Chibbaro}, where it was reported that PDF evolution time is much faster than the one for the spectrum, which at the first sight seems at odds with our findings.
+This ``contradiction" seems to originate from the difference in the definition of the characteristic evolution time for the spectrum: in the present paper we define it as a time needed for the spectrum to experience order-one changes (specifically, for its maximum to become twice smaller) whereas a much longer time needed for the spectrum to approach to thermodynamic equilibrium is discussed in \cite{Chibbaro}.
+With this remark in mind, we see that our results do not contradict the ones of \cite{Chibbaro}: the PDF core to the exponential shape at the kinetic timescale (even though the PDF tails and the cumulants evolve slower, see Figures \ref{figCumcomp}, \ref{figPDFCumu} and \ref{figFront}) whereas the spectrum, while evolving initially at the kinetic timescale (by definition) keeps evolving for much longer up to the blowup time.
+Note also, that the statement about the PDF evolution time has to be adjusted in the case of sharply peaked PDFs.
+From \eqref{main}, for the PDF core ($s\sim n$) we have the following estimate for the characteristic PDF evolution time, $T_{pdf} \sim T_{kin} (n/\delta s)^2$ where $\delta s$ is the width of the PDF peak.
+In particular, our delta-shaped initial PDF means that formally the initial PDF evolution time is zero.
+We would also like to mention a previous study of a model 2D three-wave system \cite{Tanaka} where a comparison was made for the PDF and cumulants obtained from a DNS and the numerics of the weak WT closure equations for these statistical objects up to $t\sim 0.3 T_{kin}$ (no analytical solution for the PDF was available at that time yet).
+They arrived at favourable conclusions for validity of the weak WT theory for the considered three-wave system.